mmore500/downstream/docs/docs/quickstart.md

 ## Ring Buffer Generalization Intuition

-Data streams consist of a strictly-ordered sequence of read-once inputs that often exceed available memory capacity.
+Data streams consist of a strictly ordered sequence of read once inputs.
+They often exceed available memory capacity.

-Traditional approaches like circular ring buffers address this limitation by maintaining only the most recent data points and discarding older information.
+Traditional approaches like circular ring buffers keep only the most recent data points.
+They discard older information.

 ![Traditional ring buffer](buffer-2.png)

-In contrast, downstream maintains representative, approximate records of stream history by introducing three novel algorithms: 1) "steady" creates evenly spaced snapshots across the entire history, 2) "stretched" preserves important older data points, and 3) "tilted" prioritizes recent information.
+In contrast, downstream maintains representative records of stream history using three algorithms.
+The steady algorithm creates evenly spaced snapshots across the entire history.
+The stretched algorithm preserves important older data points.
+The tilted algorithm prioritizes recent information.
 ![downstream](buffer-1.png)
-We provide a more detailed description of available algorithms,and guidance on picking one for your use case in [Selecting a downstream Algorithm](algorithm.md).
+We provide a more detailed description of available algorithms in [Selecting a downstream Algorithm](algorithm.md).
+That page offers guidance on picking one for your use case.

 ## Installing